Hunt0258/delving/README.md

 # delving
-this is working on the git up and linking my git with the vscode
+this is working on the git up and linking my git with the vscode!